Friday, December 26, 2014

 Dames

 Daddy Cool's daughter Janet.
-Innocent 16-year-old girl when we first meet her, but two weeks later, she celebrates her 17th birthday street-walking and "doing tricks".
+She is an innocent 16-year-old girl when we first meet her, but two weeks later, she celebrates her 17th birthday street-walking and "doing tricks".

 Blackouts